Wrongful Death by Police

 The Police Brutality Center has a strong network of relationships with qualified lawyers nationwide who can help you win your case and get the justice you deserve.

-Damages Available in a Wrongful Death Case
+Damages Available in a Wrongful Death by Police Case

 In a wrongful death lawsuit against the police, you can collect economic and non-economic damages.
 Economic damages compensate for the current and future financial losses stemming from your loved one’s death.
 Meanwhile, non-economic damages compensate you for the other effects of your loved one’s death.
 Damages could include the following: